deadlyvipers/dojo_rules/introduction.md

-Greetings, my name is Solrac\!
+Greetings, my name is Solrac.